takikawa/racket-gsoc-app/application.md

 Racket is both a general-purpose programming language and a platform for building and extending languages.
-Racket combines functional, object-oriented, and other style of programming together with powerful metaprogramming that goes beyond macros.
+Racket combines functional, object-oriented, and other styles of programming together with powerful metaprogramming that goes beyond macros.

 Organization home page url